Fora’s Take

 Things to do in Tokyo, Japan

-Tokyo is a city that is very well connected.
+Tokyo is a city that is very well-connected.
 You can get almost anywhere using the subway/local train lines and trust that they will always be on time.
-If you choose to, cycling is a great way to get around the city and see even MORE at your own pace and get a better glimpse of daily life.
+If you choose to, cycling is a great way to get around the city and see even more at your own pace.
+This is a great way to sneak a better glimpse of daily life.

 Cultural Sites